Académica do Porto Novo: Appearances at the national championships

-A year later, they made their second straight appearance and failed to attempt a new goal record as they just scored 10 goals that season but got a new point record of 10 which they finished for the next two years.
+A year later, they made a consecutive appearance and failed to attempt a new goal record as they just scored 10 goals that season but got a new point record of 10 which they finished for the next two years.
 Two of the five matches finished with 3 goals.
-2013 was the year they made their third consecutive appearance for the club, they just scored only 5 goals but qualified into the playoff stage.
+2013 was the year they made their third consecutive appearance for the club.
+They just scored only 5 goals but qualified into the playoff stage.
 Also for two seasons they had 3 wins, their highest in the regular season and since 2017 being one of four.
 Only 7 goals were scored in 2014 and finished with 8 points but qualified into the semis.
-Académica scored 5 goals and finished with 7 points and failed to qualify into the playoffs.
+Académica scored 5 goals and finished with 7 points but failed to qualify into the playoffs.
 For two seasons, they had only 2 wins.

 Académica Porto Novo had three wins but scored only six goals in 2016 and finished with 11 points which got another playoff entry.

 For the 2017 season, they made their eleventh appearance and out of the newly recreated three groups, they played twice with CS Mindelense from nearby São Vicente, Académico do Aeroporto from Sal and Paulense, winner of the North Zone.
-Being placed first in the best second-placed clubs of each group, the club again advanced into the playoffs for the second straight time and was the first in the new format.
+Being placed first in the best second-placed clubs of each group, the club again advanced into the playoffs for a consecutive season and was the first in the new format.
 Again, they finished with 11 points and had three wins, they also had 12 goals scored in the regular season which became a club record.

-Académica Porto Novo will be present at the 2018 national division and will be in Group B, another club now listed will be Académica da Praia from Santiago South.
+Académica Porto Novo was at the 2018 national division and in Group B, a different club than Académica da Praia from Santiago South.